aychen5/youtube-extremism-replication/main-text-figures.md

 ### Internal and external referrers (page 20)

-49% and 51% of referrers to alternative and extremist channel videos, respectively, were off-platform sources compared to 41% and 44%, respectively, for videos from mainstream media channels and other channels.
+49% (52.4% weighted) and 51% (46.6% weighted) of referrers to
+alternative and extremist channel videos, respectively, were off-platform sources compared to 41% (42%) and 44% (41%), respectively, for videos from mainstream media channels and other channels.

 ``` r
 on_platform_referrers_by_channel %>%